julianlatasa/Qliksense.Extension.amWaterfall/README.md

 [amCharts](https://www.amcharts.com/) into a Qliksense extension.
 At the moment the project is an implementation of a waterfall chart, however emphasis is made on making a connection between the custom properties settings in Qliksense and the API in amCharts, that are not specific to the waterfall type, but are mostly generic API properties or at most specific to the 'serial' type chart.

+EDIT: Have begun including a bullet/line combo chart.
+Which is in the amCombo folder.

 ## Screenshots
 ### Standard Look
 ![Standard Look](standardLook.PNG)